-Did you satisfy the results test in respect of any individual?
+Did you satisfy the results test for any individual?

-If you satisfy the results test in respect of any individual, print X in the Yes box at C; otherwise, print X in the No box at C.
+If you satisfy the results test for any individual, print X in the Yes box at C; otherwise, print X in the No box at C.

 You will meet the results test in an income year if, for at least 75% of the PSI of the individual doing the personal services work, having regard to the custom or work practice when work of that kind is performed: